The 1930's brought a sleek, sexy look to fashion.

 length (without the wasteful fullness) would remain in style for day dresses through the war years.

-fashionable in the early 1930s, but gradually hair was worn longer in soft or hard curls.
-Most hairstyles were smooth at the
+in the early 1930s, but gradually hair was worn longer in soft or hard curls.
+Most hairstyles were smooth at the crown to

-crown to accommodate a hat, with curls framing the face and at the ends.
-By the early 1940s, shoulder length curls or page-boy
+accommodate a hat, with curls framing the face and at the ends.
+By the early 1940s, shoulder length curls or page-boy cuts

 of velvet or chenille yarn, were one of the historic revivals seen through out the period.
 Hats were worn for most occasions,

 almost always tipped to one side and decorated with bits of net veiling, feathers, ribbons, or brooches.

 increases and decreases with fashion.
 It was formerly made of woven cloth but now of knitted wool, silk, cotton or nylon (see